weprovide/valet-plus/readme.md

 ## Introduction

 Valet+ is a development environment for macOS.
-No Vagrant, no Docker, no `/etc/hosts` file. _Yeah, we like it too._
+No Vagrant, no Docker, no `/etc/hosts` file.

+### Valet vs. Valet+

-Valet+ is a fork of the original [Laravel Valet](https://github.com/laravel/valet), Valet+ is an improved version which goal is to make things even simpler and faster.
+Valet+ is a third-party fork of [Laravel Valet](https://github.com/laravel/valet).
+Valet+ adds functionality to Valet with a goal of making things even simpler and faster.
 We are very grateful to the Laravel team for providing the base that we built Valet+ on.
 Since this is a fork we'll pull in changes from the original Valet regularly as they are released.

 Some of the documentation in this readme was taken from the Valet website and provided here for convenience, so that you can read this document and know about all features provided.
 The original documentation can be found here: https://laravel.com/docs/valet.

+Since Valet+ is intended to replace Valet, it still uses the same `valet` command-line name.
+Any changes in its interface are documented below.

+### Why Valet/Valet+?

 Valet+ configures your Mac to always run Nginx in the background when your machine starts.
 Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet+ proxies all requests on the `*.dev` domain to point to sites installed on your local machine.

 In other words, a blazing fast development environment.
 Valet+ provides a great alternative if you want flexible basics or prefer extreme speed.

+### Differences from Valet

-Some key differences compared to Valet:
+Here are a few key differences compared to the original Valet:

 - PHP version switch
 - Xdebug (on/off mode)
 - PHP extensions (mcrypt, intl, opcache, apcu)
 - Optimized PHP configuration using opcache
-- Mysql (with optimized configuration)
+- MySQL (with optimized configuration)
 - Redis
 - Elasticsearch (optional)
 - Many more features outlined below...

-## Table of contents
+## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->